Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 You can do it using a little python script.
 This script will suscribe to the broker (https://pypi.org/project/paho-mqtt/) and put the data that he will rececive using the  mysql.connector library.

+You need to install paho.mqtt.client and mysql.connector.
+For my database I use a WAMP server, my database is a MySQL database, I use phpmyadmin to administrate it.
+So to access to my database, my host is localhost